Skip to main content

 var doc = loadDocument(families[0].id);

-// Create a top-level data object
+// Find or create a top-level data object (idempotent)

-var invoice = doc.CreateDataObject({
+var invoice = doc.getOrCreate("invoice", {

 taxonomyRef: "taxonomy://acme/invoice-taxonomy"